The following exercises can be viewed as butoh psychodramas, games, or rituals. They all make use of Jo-Ha-Kyu.

 (Jo) Two characters face each other in statue at the center of a circle of frenzied onlookers.
 The two in the center are adversaries and decide to compete for who has the most stupid and disastrous falls or flops.

-(Ha) One at a time, the falling imbeciles attempt to out-pathetic each other.
-The depravity increases to a climax.
+(Ha) One at a time, the falling imbeciles attempt to out-pathetic each other into increasing intensity.

 Exercise 2: My Flop, Your Fault